gromacs/gromacs/docs/reference-manual/special/nnpot.rst

 in GROMACS.
 Bonded interactions are also described on the MM level, removing terms consisting of bonds containing 2 NNP atoms, angles and settles containing 2 or 3 NNP atoms, and dihedrals containing 3 or 4 NNP atoms.
-Broken chemical bonds between NNP and MM atoms are currently *not* capped with a link atom, as is usual in QMMM simulations.
+Broken chemical bonds between NNP and MM atoms are capped with a link atom, as is usual in QM/MM simulations.
+The link atom is placed at a fixed distance from the NNP atom along the vector pointing towards the MM atom, and the force acting on it is redistributed to the NNP and MM atoms, as if it was a 2FD-type virtual site.
+The type of link atom and the distance from the NNP atom can be specified via :ref:`mdp` options, see below.
-This might lead to unusual local chemical environments the model is not familiar with, leading to unexpected behaviour.
-NNP/MM simulations with NNP subsystems that cut through chemical bonds are therefore discouraged as of now.
 All necessary modifications to the system topology are performed automatically during :ref:`gmx grompp` preprocessing.

 Software Prerequisites
 ^^^^^^^^^^^^^^^^^^^^^^